A Model-Independent Precision Test of General Relativity using LISA Bright Standard Sirens: GW mock samples for LISA

-Figure \ref{fig:MergModel} displays the merger rates for three distinct MBBHs models using LISA.
-The Light Seed model involves light MBBHs seeds derived from Light Seed stars, considering the temporal delays between MBBHs and galaxy mergers, thereby providing a more conservative estimate.
-The Heavy Seed+delay model assumes heavy MBBHs seeds originating from the collapse of protogalactic disks with similar delays, while Heavy Seed omits these delays, offering an optimistic scenario for LISA event rates.
-Each model is fitted using two Gaussian distributions and a power law function, depicted with dashed lines.
-This figure also illustrates the corresponding total redshifted mass $M_z \equiv (1+z)(m_1+m_2)$ models for these scenarios in terms of the individual masses $m_1$ and $m_2$.
-In addition to total mass, another crucial parameter for binary systems is the mass ratio ($q \equiv m_1/m_2$, where $m_1<m_2$).
-We limit our analysis only for $q=1$ in this analysis for which we expect maximum matched filtering signal to noise ratio (SNR) for the sources and also more likely to detect electromagnetic counterparts.
-However, it's important to note that LISA binaries can detectable for mass ratios less than one.
-For q within the range of $10^{-3}$ to $1$, the probability on $q$ defined as $P(q)$ in the range of q values $0.5$ to $1$ is always at least 50\% for flat ($P(q)=$ constant) and for positive power law distributions with $P(q) \propto q^\alpha, \, \alpha>0$ \cite{Mangiagli:2022niy}.
+However, it is important to note that LISA binaries can detectable for mass ratios less than one as well and a fraction of them can also have EM counterpart.
+In this analysis we consider only high SNR events and make a pessimistic choice by not considering EM counterpart to $q<1$ sources.
+For q within the range of $\mathrm{10^{-3}}$ to $\mathrm{1}$, the probability on $\mathrm{q}$ defined as $\mathrm{P(q)}$ in the range of q values $\mathrm{0.5}$ to $\mathrm{1}$ is always at least 50\% for flat ($\mathrm{P(q)=}$ constant) and for positive power law distributions with $\mathrm{P(q) \propto q^\alpha, \, \alpha>0}$ \cite{Mangiagli:2022niy}.
 This percentage decreases if we assume a power law with a negative exponent in q.
-To select a fraction of sources with mass ratio close to one, in this analysis we consider two scenarios, namely $75\%$ (fiducial case) and $50\%$ of the total events after applying the SNR cutoff.
+For other $\mathrm{q}$ distributions, we have shown the results in Appendix \ref{sec:appendix}.
+To select a fraction of sources with the value of mass ratio close to one having EM counterpart, in this analysis we consider scenarios, namely $\mathrm{75\%}$ (fiducial case) and $\mathrm{50\%}$ of the total events after applying the SNR cutoff.
+We also consider a pessimistic case with only six events detected up to redshift $z=6$ with EM counterpart in four years, which corresponds to a scenario of about $4\%$ events for the Light Seed model and Heavy Seed model, and about $30\%$ events for the Heavy Seed+ delay model.